GramAddict/docs/README.md

 We also provide a config example file that you can use as a starting reference point for your account.

 ## Features
 - Works without rooting
 - Works with both emulators and physical devices
+- Can be used stand-alone (without the use of a computer)
 - Includes realistic random human-like delays and actions
-- (Optionally) Watches stories while interacting
+- Can watch stories while interacting
-- Comment post with emojis
+- Comment post with emojis and [spintax logic](https://github.com/GramAddict/docs/blob/main/configuration.md#spintax-support)
 - Send PM
-- Type like a human (letter by letter)
+- Type like a human (letter by letter by faking using suggestions.
+For example you won't type `H - e - l - l - o` letter by letter but something like `H - He - Hello`)
-- Browse carousels
+- Browse carousels and watch their contents
 - Watch videos for a specific amount of time
 - Scheduler
-- Telegram reports
+- Getting tasty telegram reports
 - Supports multiple actions in one session
-- Loads of customizable limits to keep your account safe from soft bans
+- Lots of customizable limits to keep your account safe from soft bans
 - Available interactions
     - interact with a user's followers or following
     - interact with a top or recent hashtag's post likers